enspectr/bar-scan-bt/README.md

 ## Troubleshooting

+If things go wrong one can try the following steps to recover:

+### Reset adapter

+The adapter is able to reset itself in 2 cases:
+* on pressing scan start button white disconnected from the host
+* on long pressing start button

+### Reconnect adapter to the host

+Sometimes scan codes are not being delivered to the host while the connection is established.
+To root cause of this problem is unknown.
+Disconnect adapter and connect to it again to recover.

+### Reset adapter to factory defaults

-If things go wrong try to reset scanner to factory defaults using the following control code and repeat configuration procedure.
+This is the method to be used if nothing else have helped.
+To reset scanner to factory defaults using the following control code and repeat configuration procedure.

 <p align="center">
   <img src="https://github.com/enspectr/bar-scan-bt/blob/main/doc/default_settings.jpg" />